HEAT PIPE TECHNOLOGY

 Heatpipe

-Many fluids can be used in heatpipes as the phase transition.
+Many fluids can be used in heat pipes as the phase transition.
 In most applications, de-ionized water is selected as the working fluid due to its high latent heat, surface tension, thermal conductivity and boiling temperature.
 The negative pressure of the vacuum within heat pipes allows the water to boil and turn into steam at lower temperatures than normal.
 The internal wick can vary depending upon the application and orientation of the cooling device.
 The three most common methods are:

 • Grooved – Low Cost, does not work well against gravity